-This wild grass begins growing in spring, goes dormant in summer and sprouts anew in fall.
-It prefers moderate soil temperatures of at least 54 degrees Fahrenheit (12 C.) and even thrives in clay.
-The plant spreads through rhizomes and can achieve 2 feet (.61 m.) in height.
+This wild grass begins growing in spring, goes dormant in summer, and sprouts anew in fall.
+It prefers moderate soil temperatures of at least 54 degrees F. (12 C.) and even thrives in clay.
+The plant spreads through rhizomes and can achieve 2 feet (61 cm.) in height.

 The leaves and stems are blue-green with foliage that is flat when young and rolled inward when dormant and dry.
 The blades are ribbed and rough with prominent veining.
 Seedheads are narrow spikes, 2 to 6 inches (5-15 cm.) long.
-Each contains spikelets with 6 to 10 florets.
+Each contains spikelets with six to ten florets.